The Clarity Team

 Kay Dee Cole, CFP®, Owner of Clarity Wealth Development in Corvallis, Oregon has been authorized by the Certified Financial Planner Board of Standards (CFP Board) to use the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and CFP (with flame design)® in accordance with CFP Board certification and renewal requirements.
 Kay Dee Cole specializes in working with widows/widowers or women going through a major transistion.
 She completed coursework at the University of Portland to earn her Executive Certificate in Financial Planning.

 Kim Hall, PhD, CFP®

-I still remember the mix of exhilaration and terror I felt as I announced to my colleagues that I was leaving my position to pursue a new career.
+I still remember the mix of exhilaration and terror I felt when I announced to my colleagues that I was leaving my position to pursue my current career.
 The decision came as a surprise to many, including myself.
 I had a great job and was on track for a promising future in my profession, but something was missing.